 Brooklyn Bedding and Tuft & Needle are two great companies that have leveraged the online-only business model to great success.
 While they have a similar business model, there are clear differences between the two mattresses.
+We’ll compare these mattresses so you can make the choice between Brooklyn Bedding vs Tuft & Needle.

 The differences are stark enough that if you understand them, you should be able to make a clear choice as to which will be best for you.
 Hopefully this article will help you if you are making the decision of Brooklyn Bedding vs Tuft And Needle.

-- Both mattresses contain foam only
+- Both have a similar business model (online-only) and both contain foam only

 - Both include free shipping and arrive in a box

-- Both companies are known for their customer service
+- Both companies are known for their customer service and have return policies and trial periods that are very generous for consumers

 - Both mattresses have the same thickness (10”)

-- Brooklyn Bedding is $150 more expensive (exclusive of any discounts from either company)
+- Brooklyn Bedding is $150 more expensive (exclusive of any discounts from either company) but also more durable.

 - T&N has one firmness option; Brooklyn Bedding has three